YunusEmreUyar/MATLAB/README.md

 # Matlab Code Snippets

-Numerical methods implementations going to be here.
+Numerical method implementations going to be here.
 Programming language will be Matlab.

 For using these codes you can simply download these files and change variables so you can use algorithms at your own cases.